tobigiwa/data_replication_ETL_with_Airflow_Pyspark_rdbms/README.md

 # Learning Data Engineering

 ## Project Description:
-This is a simple project that showcase one of the most predominant job of a Data Engineer -- `DATA REPLICATION`.
-Data replication should not be confused with `Data Migration`, which in most case is **carried out once** and the **source database system** is abandoned after the task is finished.
+This is a simple project that showcase one of the most predominant ETL/ELT jobs of a Data Engineer -- `DATA REPLICATION`.
+Data replication should not be confused with `DATA MIGRATION`, which in most case is **carried out once** and the **source database system** is abandoned after the task is finished.

 __Data Replication often refers to the `periodic copying of data` from a data source on one platform to a destination on another one `without discarding the data source`.__

 Both process does advocate for the moving data from a source(s) platform to other destination(s) platform.

+ **ETL -- Extraction-Transform-Load, a classical approach.**

+ **EtLT -- Extraction-t(minor transformation e.g validation checks, reduplication)-Load-Transformation.
+Cases including EtLT arises if the Data Analysts is charged instead with implementing/Transforming the business logic into the data schema not the Data Engineer.**

+### Level:
+Early-Intermediate Friendly :sunglasses: :sunglasses:

 ## Project Objective:

 #### To demonstrate a simple ETL or EtLT for Data Replication job.
 ![FLOWCHART](/assets/flow.jpg)

-> **ETL -- Extraction-Transform-Load, a classical approach.**

-> **EtLT -- Extraction-(minor transformation e.g validation checks, reduplication)-Load-Transformation.
-Cases including EtLT arises if the Data Analysts is charged with implementing/Transforming the business logic into the data schema.**

 *  Use python, to **Populate** (using the **`faker library`**) our source relational database (MySQL)